The Poetry of Becoming

 From the moment I could walk,

-They ushered me into halls of conformity,
+they hurried me into halls of conformity,

-By the chorus of standardized dreams.
+where uniqueness was drowned by the chorus of standardized dreams.

-A race to be won, a mountain to conquer,
+a race to be won, a mountain to conquer,

-Or if the prize was one I longed to claim.
+or if the prize was one I longed to claim.

-I look right and I'm shown only what I don't have,
+I look right and I'm shown only what I don't have.

-A parade of possessions, accolades, and likes,
+A parade of possessions, accolades.

 I look left and see a pile of expectations,

-Each turn a new demand, a fresh contradiction.
+each turn a new demand, a fresh contradiction.

 "Find yourself,"